 - The completed DNP application must include an essay describing the candidate's motivation for pursuing this degree and the vision he/she has for the role.
-The essay is an important part of the application since it demonstrates the applicant's ability to think, organize ideas, and express him/herself well in writing.
+The essay is an important part of the application because it demonstrates the applicant's ability to think, organize ideas, and express him/herself well in writing.

 - Special essay instructions: maximum three typed double-spaced pages

-- Discuss your specific career goals for pursuing the DNP.
+- Discuss your specific career goals for pursuing the DNP

 - Identify prior experiences that have contributed to your decision to apply to a DNP program

-- Discuss how the goals, objectives, and curriculum of USM's program will enable you to meet your post-DNP career goals.
+- Discuss how the goals, objectives, and curriculum of USM's program will enable you to meet your post-DNP career goals

-- Identify a specific clinical problem or issue that could be the focus of your capstone project.
+- Identify a specific clinical problem or issue that could be the focus of your capstone project

-- Current resume.
+- Current resume